to love these guys – they would dearly love to build plain, sensible cars like

 The second-generation Megane was hardly the smallest in the posterior department, so with the even-more-generously-arsed CC it’s a wonder the thing can keep its nose on the ground.
 There are better coupe-cabriolets around nowadays...

-Now even more powerful for 2012, the Megane RS is a very fast and very engaging hot hatch.
+Now even more powerful, the Renaultsport Megane 265 is a very fast and very engaging hot hatch.

 It was refreshed for 2013 but others have now caught up, and passed, the original compact MPV.

 £10,350 - £13,565

 The latest Twingo is much prettier than before but a small Renault should be more zesty than this.